gaurav1780/comp1010practicalClassMaterial/week 03 - unitTesting/practicalUnitTesting.md

 # NOTE

-We will continue working with the `COMP1010_source_codes_for_students` project.
+We will continue working with our master source code project that you should already have in your IDE by now.
+If not, go through week 1 and 2 content again.
 This week, we are dealing with package `practicalClassCodes.week03`.

 # Outline